DevExpress/devextreme-documentation/concepts/40 Angular Components/10 Getting Started/03 Add DevExtreme to an Angular CLI Application/08 Register 3rd-Party Dependencies/02 Globalize Registration.md

 [important]

-Please be aware that the Globalize package may be insecure.
-It has not been updated for an extended period, and we have received reports from the Snyk security checker regarding vulnerabilities associated with this package.
+The Globalize package is outdated and potentially insecure.
+Reports from the Snyk security checker highlight vulnerabilities associated with this package.

-You may choose to use it at your own risk.
-However, we will be removing Globalize from our installation, templates, and demos in version 25.1.
+Use Globalize at your own risk.
+We will remove Globalize from our installation, templates, and demos in version 25.1.
 For a more secure solution, we recommend switching to Intl.

 [/important]